AleksandarBayrev/general-linux-fixes/Debian-Stable-HowTO.md

 # Install `fooyin` for listening to music (use flatpak)
 # Check `NTSYNC-HowTO.md`
 # If you want to use gamescope - check `gamescope-installer` folder and `Gamescope-Notes.md` in `random-important-stuff`
+# Check `Linux-Gaming-Notes.md` in `random-important-stuff` for useful tips mostly for old games (to limit CPU cores for example)